-The memorial stupa is astonishing site as you enter.
-12 floors of over 5000 human skulls displayed behind the acrylic glass windows with the bottom level had blood soaked clothes of the victims recovered from the graves and the weapons used there the victims.
+The memorial stupa is an astonishing sight as you enter it.
+12 floors of over 5000 human skulls displayed behind the acrylic glass windows with the bottom level had blood-soaked clothes of the victims recovered from the graves and the weapons used there the victims.

 And that’s it for now!
 I’d love to know if this guide on visiting the Killing Fields of Choeung Ek has helped you.
 Let me know if you have any questions and let me know if there are any more places to visit in Cambodia.